julianlam/feps/fep/ef61/fep-ef61.md

 #### Arbitrary paths

-The `gateways` array can contain HTTP(S) URLs with a path component, thus enabling discovery based on the ["follow your nose"](https://indieweb.org/follow_your_nose) principle, as opposed to discovery based on a [well-known] location.
+The `gateways` array can contain HTTP(S) URIs with a path component, thus enabling discovery based on the ["follow your nose"](https://indieweb.org/follow_your_nose) principle, as opposed to discovery based on a [well-known] location.

 Example of a compatible object ID if the gateway endpoint is `https://social.example/ap`: